NSLS-II/docs/source/broker/basics.rst

    header = DataBroker[-1]

 What we get is a Header, a dictionary-like (for C programmers, struct-like) object with all the information pertaining to a run.
-We can explore its contents by typing ``header.`` <tab> or using the built-in Python function ``vars``.

 .. ipython:: python

-   vars(header)

-For example, to inspect the owner of the run,
+   header

+We can view its complete contents with ``print`` or, equivalently, ``str(header)``.

+.. ipython:: python

+   print header

+You can access the contents like a Python dictionary

+.. ipython:: python

+   header['owner']

+or, equivalently, an attribute.
+In IPython, use tab-completion to explore.

 .. ipython:: python